MadArtistPhoto/nft-preview-card/README.md

 ### Continued development

+A while back I added a second monitor to my computer.
+That has made coding so much more delightful.
+I gives me the ability to have Visual Studio Code open in full screen on one monitor and the page I am working on open in Live Mode in full screen in the other monitor.
+I highly recommend this upgrade if space, finances, and computer all allow it.

-While I am doing mobile-first work, and now using an older, smaller phone, I have become more aware of using multiple media queries for different size screens.
-I will be working harder to make things look good on my small phone, larger phone, 11" ipad, and computer screen.
+Adding the older, smaller phone to my arsenal has made me become more aware of using multiple media queries for different size screens.
+I will be working harder to make things look good on my old small phone, new larger phone, 11" ipad, and computer screen.

-I am also trying to use the README.md files as a place not only for others to see my thoughts, but also as a type of journal to track my progress.
+I am trying to use the README.md files as a place not only for others to see my thoughts, but also as a type of journal to track my progress.

+I am learning more about GitHub Pages.
+I hope to be able to seamlessly go from VSC to GitHub to GitHub Pages so I can view what I am working on with my phones and ipad in almost real time.